Chart Color Schemes

 Evatt features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 79.3% of all households, including 37.7% couples with children, 28.4% couples without children, and 12.4% single parent families.
-Non-family households comprise the remaining 20.7%, with lone person households at 17.2% and group households at 3.3%.
-The median household size is 2.7 people, larger than the Australian Capital Territory average of 2.5.
+Family households account for 79.3% of all households, including 37.7% couples with children, 28.4% couples without children, and 12.4% single parent families.
+Non-family households make up the remaining 20.7%, consisting of 17.2% lone person households and 3.3% group households.
+The median household size is 2.7 people, which is larger than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households